ncborcherding/scRepertoire/README.md

 ## Getting Data

 Unfortunately, Github limits the size of individual files.
-In order to access the seurat object paired with scRepertoire please download the .rda from [here](https://drive.google.com/file/d/1_YuRraDyg8UgF3oasjF0-jgPnwox-B24/view?usp=share_link).
+In order to access the Seurat object paired with scRepertoire please download the .rda from [here](https://drive.google.com/file/d/1_YuRraDyg8UgF3oasjF0-jgPnwox-B24/view?usp=share_link).

 ## Bug Reports/New Features